By Jay Palter | February 23, 2024

 But this begs the questions: What exactly is industrial automation?
 And how will it shape the future of business in this new era of technological evolution?

 What Is Industrial Automation?

-Industry 4.0: Tomorrow’s Competitive Landscape Has Arrived
+Industry 4.0: Tomorrow’s Competitive Landscape has Arrived

 Industry 4.0 businesses are also looking to connect automated systems to create more and better feedback loops that allow them to optimize every operation.
 Eighty-eight percent of businesses in the industrial sector have either started integration or automation efforts in at least one business unit or have plans to do so.

-Key Principles of Industry 4.0
+Key Elements of Industry 4.0